Explore Our Campus On Your Own Time

 The University Union is a hub of campus life at Cal Poly.
 Home to ASI (Associated Students, Inc.) programs, study spaces, conference rooms, university organizations and dining establishments, it’s the perfect place to study, lounge, work or socialize.

-From hoodies to hats, the University Store is the best place to purchase Cal Poly gear.
-In addition to being a retail center and bookstore, the University Store also has a technology center where you can trade-in your old phones, computers and tablets for new devices.
+From hoodies to hats, the Mustang Shop is the best place to purchase Cal Poly merch.
+In addition to being a retail center and university bookstore, it also has a technology center where you can trade in your old phones, computers and tablets for new devices.

 Athletics